abhisheknaik96/abhisheknaik96.github.io/_posts/2023-04-10-Fibonacci-LinAlg.md

 I enjoyed this journey.
 I hope you did too :)

+Knowledge is power.
-Like I said in the beginning, connections between seemingly unrelated topics can unlock ideas that are greater than the sum of its parts!
+Connections between seemingly unrelated topics can unlock ideas that are greater than the sum of its parts!

 Stay curious :)

-For some feedback—or just a discussion—you can email/Slack or DM me however.
+For feedback or discussion, email/Slack or DM me however.

 <!--
 <sub>